 In 2012, the San Francisco Giants won the World Series for the second time in three seasons.
 2012 baseball cards were headlined by Triple Crown Winner, Miguel Cabrera, AL Rookie of the Year, Mike Trout, and NL Rookie of the Year, Bryce Harper.
 All three players received a lot of hype and their card values quickly increased throughout the season.

-2012 was a year that was lead by a strong rookie class, which includes the official rookie cards of Bryce Harper, Yu Darvish, and Wei-Yin Chen.
-Popular prospects include Oscar Taveras, Mike Zunino, David Dahl, Addison Russell, Xander Bogaerts, and Joey Gallo.
+2012 was a year led by a strong rookie class, including the official rookie cards of Bryce Harper and Yu Darvish.

 2012 Bowman Chrome Baseball sticks with the formula that made it one of the hobby’s most popular sets.
 Collectors can expect lots of rookies, prospects, Refractors and a growing number of autographs.